Union City Workers' Compensation Lawyer

-If you've been injured on the job, you may also be entitled to a cash settlement for your injuries.
+If you've been injured on the job, you may be entitled to a cash settlement for your injuries.
 The employer and its workers' compensation carrier will not voluntarily pay you for your injuries.
-It's critical to hire an experienced workers' compensation lawyer in New Jersey shortly after any New Jersey work-related accident to collect the compensation you deserve and protect your legal rights.
+It is critical to hire an experienced workers' compensation attorney shortly after any work-related accident to protect your legal rights and collect the compensation you deserve.

-My staff and I will personally help you report the accident if necessary and obtain authorization for the medical care so that you can get back to work as quickly as possible and have the necessary home and vehicle modifications in the mean time.
+At The Law Offices of Lloyd E. Bennett, Esq., P.C. we have helped tens of thousands of clients since 1987 and have collected tens of millions of dollars for our injured clients.
+My staff and I will help you report the accident if necessary and obtain authorization for the medical care so that you can get back to work as quickly as possible and have the necessary home and vehicle modifications in the meantime.
 We will also collect the maximum compensation you’re entitled to by filing a claim with the New Jersey Division of Workers Compensation.
-We have helped tens of thousands of clients since 1987 and collected tens of millions of dollars for our injured clients.

 Personally Assisted Thousands of Individuals

 Tens of Millions Recovered for Our Clients

 Q:Do I need a workers’ compensation attorney for my injury case?

 A:Yes, you need an attorney.
 If you’re visiting this site, have questions about your rights, and have been injured in a work-related accident, you may be entitled to collect money by filing a formal claim with the NJ Workers’ Compensation Courts.
 Only a NJ licensed lawyer can file a formal claim.
 If you do not file the formal claim, you will not collect what you are entitled to, and your rights to medical treatment may be affected.